Sushma-Ravindra/gas_leakage_detector_riscv/README.md

       int gas_level = 0;

-      // Replace these variables with sensor pins and setup environment int gas_sensor = 0; // Replace with the GPIO pin connected to sensor module int buzzer = 1; // Replace with the GPIO pin connected to the buzzer
+      // Replace these variables with sensor pins and setup environment int gas_sensor = 0; // Replace with the GPIO pin connected to sensor's digital out pin int buzzer = 1; // Replace with the GPIO pin connected to the buzzer